Posted: Mon 26th Oct 2020

 One business that has stayed very close to its customers is gohenry, a payment card and pocket money app for children that teaches good financial habits.
 It now has over one million users.

 Staying close to your other contacts is important too.
-In a session hosted by Laura Kinghorn, regional manager for North England at TSB, Farah Kabir, co-founder of Hanx, explained how she secured £1m in funding for her sexual wellness brand.
+In a session hosted by Laura Kinghorn, regional manager for North England at TSB, Farah Kabir, co-founder of Hanx, explained how she secured £1 million in funding for her sexual wellness brand.